 Department: Center for Culture, Equity, and Empowerment

-The George Mason University, Center for Culture, Equity, and Empowerment invites applications for a Assistant Director, Student Access and Equity (Undocumented Student Support).
+The George Mason University, Student Engagement for Racial Justice team within The Center for Culture, Equity, and Empowerment seeks to hire two full-time Assistant Directors to work with campus-wide initiatives who will primarily serve students of color.
 George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Mason's academic and culturally inclusive environment.

 About the Center: